SpicePayne/devops-group18/Use Cases/Use_Cases_All_Country_Reports.md

 ## CHARACTERISTIC INFORMATION
 **Goal in Context**
-As a Data Analyst, I want to see the top N most populated countries within a region so that I can analyze regional population distribution and identify dominant nations within that region.
+As a Data Analyst, I want to see the top N most populated countries within a region so that I can analyze regional population distribution and identify dominant nations within that region for the organization.

 **Scope**
 World Population Reporting System